ThibautBremand/Coursera_Capstone/REPORT_Coursera_Capstone.md

 ### 5.Conclusion

 In this project, we managed to cluster the city of Toronto using **demographic data by neighbourhoods**.
-This helps us identify which neighbourhoods are the mose adequate for opening a new restaurant of a specific type.
+This helps us identify which neighbourhoods are the most adequate for opening a new restaurant of a specific type.

-Then, we manage to **identify the neighbourhoods with the less competition** within these adequate neighbourhoods, in order to optimise the performance of this new business.
+Then, we managed to **identify the neighbourhoods with the less competition** within these adequate neighbourhoods, in order to optimise the performance of this new business.

 **Food service contractors** can use similar data analysis in order **to find the best spots to open a new restaurant**.